Ergodic Formalism for topological Attractors and historic behavior: Topological Baire ergodicity

-It follows from \cite{Gu} (see also \cite{MS89}) that such a map does not have a wandering interval, that is, a strongly wandering domain for interval maps $($\footnote{An open set $A\subset X$ is called a {\bf\em strongly wandering domain} for a map $f$ if $f^n|_A$ is a homeomorphism of $A$ with $f^n(A)$, for every $n\ge1$, and $f^n(A)\cap f^m(A)=\emptyset$ for every $m>n\ge0$.
+By \cite{Gu} (see also \cite{MS89}), a non-flat $S$-unimodal map does not have wandering intervals, that is, a strongly wandering domain for interval maps $($\footnote{An open set $A\subset X$ is called a {\bf\em strongly wandering domain} for a map $f$ if $f^n|_A$ is a homeomorphism of $A$ with $f^n(A)$, for every $n\ge1$, and $f^n(A)\cap f^m(A)=\emptyset$ for every $m>n\ge0$.
 If $X$ is a Baire space that is perfect and Hausdorff, then the existence of a strongly wandering domain is an obstruction for a map to be asymptotically transitive and so, Baire ergodic.
 Indeed, as $X$ is perfect and a Hausdorff space, every open set $A$ contains open disjoint subsets $A_0$ and $A_1$.
 Thus, if $A$ is a strongly wandering domain, then $\big(\bigcup_{n\ge0}f^n(A_0)\big)\cap \big(\bigcup_{n\ge0}f^n(A_1)\big)=\emptyset$, proving that $f$ is not asymptotically transitive. }$)$.
-The {\bf\em forward orbit} of a point of $x$ is defined as $\co_f^+(x)=\{f^j(x)\,;\,j\ge0\}$.
-The equivalence between transitivity and the existence of dense forward orbits is well known (see for instance Proposition~11.4 of \cite{ManeLivro}).
-When $f$ is a $\infty$-renormalizable map (see for instance, \cite{MvS} for the definition), $\interior(\omega_f(x))=\emptyset$ $\forall\,x$ and so, $f$ cannot be transitive.
-Nevertheless being $\infty$-renormalizable implies that $\bigcup_{n\ge0}f^n(A)$ always contains an open neighborhood of the point $1/2$ for every open set $A\subset[0,1]$.
-One can use this and Proposition~\ref{Propositionaa0ytd6881} applied to $f|_{\XX}$, where $\XX=\bigcap_{n\ge0}f^{-n}([0,1]\setminus\{1/2\})$, to conclude that $f$ is Baire ergodic. \end{Example}
+When $f_t$ is a $\infty$-renormalizable map (see for instance \cite{MvS} for the definition), $\interior(\omega_{f_t}(x))=\emptyset$ $\forall\,x\in[0,1]$ and so, $f_t$ cannot be transitive, since transitivity implies the existence of dense orbits $($\footnote{ The equivalence between transitivity and the existence of dense forward orbits is well known (see for instance Proposition~11.4 of \cite{ManeLivro}).}$)$.
+Nevertheless being $\infty$-renormalizable implies that $\bigcup_{n\ge0}{f_t}^n(A)$ always contains an open neighborhood of the point $1/2$ for every nonempty open set $A\subset[0,1]$.
+Thus, one can use this fact and Theorem~\ref{TheoremProposi0ytd6881} to conclude that $f_t$ is Baire ergodic. \end{Example}

-The condition of $f$ being non-singular is fundamental to the equivalence of Baire ergodicity and asymptotical invariance and one can easily construct an example of a continuous singular map that is asymptotically transitive but not Baire ergodic.